gitbm/akka-stream-demo/README.md

 OAuthAccessToken = "..."
 OAuthAccessTokenSecret = "..."
 ```
-To run just use sbt:
+To run just use sbt (first time might take a while as it downloads dependencies):

 sbt run